Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Types of Programs

 ISEP and Bilateral Exchanges – Rhodes students have access to exchange programs worldwide.
 Our formal bilateral exchange agreements can be found on this site.
-Students pay tuition (in some case, room and board) to Rhodes and receive tuition (in some cases, room and board) on the program.
-Rhodes institutional aid and federal/state aid are portable for these programs.
+Students pay tuition (in some cases, room and board) to Rhodes and receive tuition (in some cases, room and board) on the program.
+Rhodes' portable institutional aid and federal/state aid applies.
 Exchanges can occur in any discipline and can range in length from one semester to one academic year.
-Exchange students are matriculated directly into the host institution and pursue courses with host country students.
+Exchange students are directly enrolled at the host institution and pursue courses with host country students.
 Credit earned on exchange programs is treated as transfer credit.
 The number of students who can participate on exchange programs is limited.

 Rhodes is also a member of ISEP (The International Student Exchange Program), an organization of more than 200 colleges and universities located throughout the world.
 Students pay tuition, room, and board to Rhodes and receive tuition, room and board on the program.
-Rhodes institutional aid and federal/state aid are portable for these programs.
+Rhodes' portable institutional aid and federal/state aid applies.
 Exchanges can occur in any discipline and can range in length from one semester to one academic year.
-Exchange students are matriculated directly into the host institution and pursue courses with host country students.
+Exchange students are directly enrolled at the host institution and pursue courses with host country students.
 Credit earned on exchange programs is treated as transfer credit.
 The number of students who can participate on exchange programs is limited.

 In the case of an Affiliated Summer Program, students pay the program out of pocket; no institutional or federal aid is portable for summer programs.
 However, the Buckman Center has need-based scholarships available.